tombjorn/TicTacToe/README.md

 PrototypeCPU - Implementing a simple 'machine learning' system for human vs CPU.

-TTTvCPU - Ended up scrapping the prototype algorithm, going for a simpler method.
+TTTvCPU - Ended up scrapping the prototype algorithm, going for what feels like a sleeker or more elegant method.
 Weighing then organising the patterns by weight, picking the max, and cycleing through the corresponding pattern.